 Integration.
 This Agreement represents the entire agreement between the Parties concerning the subject matter hereof, and neither Party is relying on any representation that may have been made which is not included or incorporated into this Agreement.
 Grantee acknowledges that it has thoroughly read this Agreement and all related terms and conditions, including any attached or incorporated schedules, exhibits, and other like documents, and has had the opportunity to receive competent advice and counsel necessary for it to form a complete understanding of all rights and obligations herein and to accept the same freely and without coercion of any kind.
 Accordingly, this Agreement shall not be construed or interpreted against the Office or the State of Iowa on the basis of draftsmanship or preparation thereof.

 Amendments.
 This Agreement may be amended, modified, or replaced from time to time by mutual consent of the Office and Grantee.
-Both Parties must execute all amendments to this Agreement in writing.
+Both Parties must execute all amendments to this Agreement in writing in order for the amendments to this Agreement to be binding.

 Severability.
 If any provision of this Agreement is determined by a court of competent jurisdiction to be invalid or unenforceable, such determination shall not affect the validity or enforceability of any other part or provision of this Agreement.